apnadkarni/blt/doc/bgexec.rst

 You can also terminate the program by setting the variable "myStatus".
 If "myStatus" is set before "du" has completed, the process is killed.
-Under Unix, this is done sending by a configurable signal (by default it's SIGKILL).
+Under Unix, this is done sending by a configurable signal (by default it is SIGKILL).
 Under Win32, this is done by calling **TerminateProcess**.
 It makes no difference what "myStatus" is set to.